 The first place to start is your hard drive.
-Although there are plenty of applications designed to hunt out and delete redundant or unnecessary files on your computer, there's an even easier way to regain drive space simply using your OS search
+Although there are plenty of applications designed to hunt out and delete redundant or unnecessary files on your computer, there's an even easier way to regain drive space simply using your OS search as explain by Lifehacker:

 Windows Users: "open up Explorer and type size:>500MB into the search bar.
 You can tweak this to be anything you want, but I thought 500MB was a good starting size.
 Press Enter and it'll show you the biggest files first."

 OS X Users: "open up Finder and go to New > Smart Folder.
 Click the plus sign on the right side of the toolbar.
 Click the "Kind" dropdown and go to Other > File Size.
 Then, enter your file size in the box, choose "Greater Than" from the dropdown menu, and you should see all the big files on your computer.
 Click Save to save your smart folder in the Finder's sidebar for quick access later."

 And check this out: your computer may have the basement/attic equivalent of unnecessary storage boxes just sitting there taking up space for no reason except you've yet to throw them out.
 These 4 collections on your hard drive can be purged to regain some massive storage space after a simple drag, drop, and empty maneuver much easier than hauling real world boxes to the trash/recycling bin/donation pile (which I need to do, for reals).
 It may take a little detective work, like it did for our Jason Yang on his Windows machine, but we promise you it's a caper worth solving.